 When most people think of casinos, they think of Las Vegas, or large luxurious resorts kitted out with no expense spared.
-While there are smaller independent casinos worldwide, as well as some reputable chain outlets and even online casinos such as us at PartyCasino, there are others that operate in a league of their own.
-Casinos are synonymous with money, so it’s no surprise the operators want to create resorts that ooze opulence, with only the finest furnishing and installations.
+While there are smaller independent venues worldwide, as well as some reputable chain outlets and even online casinos, there are others that operate in a league of their own.
+Some are synonymous with money, so it’s no surprise the operators want to create resorts that ooze opulence, with only the finest furnishing and installations.
 Some of them are so lavish, they’re bordering on the ridiculous.

 The Wynn Macau was designed as a luxury hotel and casino resort, and it has certainly met the brief.
 Opening back in September 2006, the resort cost an estimated $1.2 billion to put together, and the resulting casino has to be amongst the most spectacular anywhere in the world.
 The casino alone covers over 205,000 square feet, with over 1000 hotel rooms and luxury suites bolting on to the resort.
 As if that wasn’t enough, there’s also a luxury shopping arcade, home to some of the world’s most luxurious fashion brands.
 Heading to the Wynn Macau resort is unlikely to be a cheap trip, but it’s certainly an opulent experience.